 The rise of commercial Altruistic Surrogacy:

 Altruistic reasons may not be very common or convincing grounds for Altruistic Surrogacy.
 However, economic reasons encourage a surrogate mother to consider this as an option to change the future of her children.
 With a rapidly legalizing market and steadily increasing payoffs, more and more young mothers are volunteering to become surrogates. they also take pride in helping another woman feel empowered to become a mother and this is a huge social cause as well.

 With the recent changes in the economy that allow for easier transfer of technology and capital from abroad, the standard of medical care in India has steadily risen.
 An Internationally trained medical team working in a state of the art hospital inspires confidence among patients.

-There was a time when lack of knowledge and widespread stigma were detrimental to the idea of surrogacy.
+There was a time when lack of knowledge and widespread stigma were detrimental to the idea of Altruistic Surrogacy.
 Those barriers are being pulled down now with increasing literacy and widespread awareness around the topic.
-Surrogacy is no longer a taboo, and we’d all do well to accept it wholeheartedly!
+Altruistic Surrogacy is no longer a taboo, and we’d all do well to accept it wholeheartedly!